willvieira/ms_STM-managed/manuscript/manuscript.md

 ### Forest management to reduce colonization credit

 Colonization of temperate species beyond the leading edge of their distribution may depend on many factors such as climate conditions, competitive ability, and seed sources.
-The first factor limiting the colonization of a population beyond its range is the environmental conditions.
+The first factor limiting the colonization of a population beyond its range is the climate.
-Once the environmental limitation is relaxed with warming temperature, species interactions such as competition for light may limit the development of regenerating individuals [e.g. @Bianchi2018].
+Once the climate limitation is relaxed with warming temperature, species interactions such as competition for light may limit the development of regenerating individuals [e.g. @Bianchi2018].
 Finally, seed source is a density-dependent process that, associated with the slow migration rate of trees, contributes to the lack of colonization beyond the population range limits.
 In the context of managing ecological processes, some of these factors can be modified with forest management.
 Here we model two management practices that may operate at different spatial scales to simulate density-independent colonization: plantation (i.e. assisted migration) at the large spatial scale, and enrichment planting at the local spatial scale.
-Enrichment planting, contrary to plantation relates to the plantation of trees in a mature stand, which enriches it in the type of the planted species.
+Plantation occurs in regeneration states, while enrichment planting occurs in mature stands of the alternative composition (e.g. introducing temperate hardwoods in a boreal stand).
-Following warming temperature, plantation and enrichment planting of temperate species should overcome dispersal limitation and the lack of seed sources and may increase the range shift towards colder temperatures of the temperate-mixed regions by colonizing stands beyond the current distribution.
+Following warming temperature, plantation and enrichment planting of temperate species should overcome dispersal limitation and the lack of seed sources and may increase the range shift towards colder temperatures by colonizing stands beyond the current distribution.

 #### Plantation of temperate stands